Cheapest Auto Insurance in Florida (2025)

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-The average cost of car insurance in Florida is $290 per month for full coverage — the third-highest in the country, according to Insurify’s latest auto insurance report.
+The average cost of car insurance in Florida is $206 per month for full coverage — the 10th-highest in the country, according to Insurify’s latest auto insurance report.

 This cost is largely a result of the high number of severe weather events the state sees, which drives up the probability of drivers filing a claim and puts a strain on Florida insurers.

-Fortunately, Sunshine State drivers can still find affordable car insurance through companies like State Farm, GEICO, and Hugo by comparing multiple quotes at once.
+Fortunately, Sunshine State drivers can still find affordable car insurance by comparing multiple quotes at once.

 Quick Facts

-• State Farm, GEICO, and Hugo offer the cheapest liability-only policies in Florida.
+• Hugo, State Farm, and Mile Auto offer the cheapest liability-only policies in Florida.

 Here’s a closer look at the cheapest car insurance companies in the Sunshine State.
 Note that the right company for you will depend on your individual situation and needs.
 It’s a good idea to weigh the pros and cons of all your options so you can hone in on the ideal choice.